All Guides About Start Here

 Quick Answer

-Most micro SaaS idea lists are generated by AI or pulled from thin air.
-This one is different: every idea below has been filtered through 4 explicit criteria and validated against real founder case studies.
-The micro SaaS market is growing at roughly 30% annually.
+Most lists of "small subscription software" ideas (software people pay a monthly fee to use, built and run by one person) are made up by AI or pulled from thin air.
+This one is different.
+Every idea below has been put through four clear tests and checked against the experience of real founders who've actually shipped.
+The market for these small software businesses is growing about 30% a year.
 That sounds like opportunity.
-The harder reality is that most new micro SaaS products never break $1K MRR.
-The gap is not ideas — it is validation.
-The founders who succeed pick ideas where they can reach the right people, where the problem is specific enough to charge for, and where they are not trying to out-feature a VC-funded competitor.
+The harder reality is that most new ones never reach $1,000 in monthly subscription income.
+The gap is not ideas — it is testing the idea before you build.
+The founders who succeed pick ideas where they can reach the right people, where the problem is specific enough to charge for, and where they are not trying to out-feature a giant company funded by investors.

 30%/yr

-Every idea below passes four filters.
-We will walk through those filters first, then give you the full list with build complexity, typical price range, and where to find your first customers.
+Every idea below passes four tests.
+We will walk through those tests first, then give you the full list with how hard each one is to build, typical monthly price, and where to find your first customers.

-THE 27 IDEAS — EACH PASSES ALL 4 FILTERS
+THE 27 IDEAS — EACH PASSES ALL 4 TESTS

 27